encode/django-rest-framework/docs/tutorial/quickstart.md

     # Install Django and Django REST framework into the virtualenv
     pip install django
     pip install djangorestframework

+    # Set up a new project
+    django-admin.py startproject tutorial

     # Create a new app
     python manage.py startapp quickstart